 Terry’s Travel Tips

 Mark Your Calendar: Tours are given on the second Saturday of each month, except in August when the entire country of Slovenia is on vacation and Ljubljana fills with more tourists than locals.
-The free one-hour tour is offered at 9, 10 and 11 am.
+The free one-hour tour is offered at 10 and 11 am.
+Tours were suspended during Covid-19 restrictions.
+Check the website for the latest tour information.

 Well-Kept Secret: Except for the three people in my English-speaking group, all of the other participants in the Open Doors event were Slovene-speaking senior citizens.
 Groups can arrange tours on other dates.
 I’m guessing that there were few young people on this tour because they might visit with a school group.